dmarshNAIT/dmarshNAIT.github.io/COMP1017_css.markdown

 ## Types of Selectors
 + **Element selectors**.
 That's when we target `<p>` or `<body>` or any of the other HTML elements we've learned.

 + A **multiple element selector** is when we target multiple elements with the same declaration(s).
-For example, this will make both my 1st and 2nd level headings blue:
+For example, this will make both my 1st and 2nd level headings blue, by listing allt the elements I want to select, separated by commas:
     ```css
     h1, h2 {
         color: blue;
     }
     ```
-+ IDs.
++ **IDs**.
 We won't be using them for CSS in this class, but they look like this: `#jumbotron`

 + **Class selectors** are selectors we make up.
-In CSS, they'll have a period in their name:
+In CSS, they'll have a dot in their name:
     ```css
     .container {
         margin: 0 auto;